 In the verses above, James was concerned because he knew there was ‘hearsay‘ about Paul; ‘rumors‘ that he taught against Moses and circumcision.
 However, James knew this to be false, as he clearly stated in verse 24, “there is nothing in what they have been told about you (Paul)”.
 What were they told about Paul?
 Verse 21 states some were told that Paul taught ‘to forsake Moses, telling them not to circumcise their children or walk according to our customs’.
 This was a false accusation brought against Paul according to the Spirit-inspired Luke, who wrote the letter of ‘Acts’ (please click this link and read ‘Paul’s Day in Court‘).

 This passage is perhaps the most obvious verse in the Bible that proves the apostle Paul himself kept the Law of God given through Moses ‘post-resurrection’.
 James knew that Paul was misunderstood (as Peter warned us, 2 Peter 3:16-17).
-So, James encouraged Paul to prove that he did not teach against circumcision nor the Law of Moses, in order to establish that there is nothing in what they have been told about him and that he himself lived in observance of the Law, as James said in verse 24.
+James encouraged Paul to publicly demonstrate that he did not teach against circumcision nor the Law of Moses, in order to PROVE that ‘there is nothing in what they have been told about him‘, that he himself ‘lived in observance of the Law‘, as James said in verse 24.

 What does the text say?